geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

 If for some reason you prefer to install ObsPy against the Python 2.6 interpreter, the corresponding port is `py26-obspy`.
 You can have both versions installed at the same time.

-### Upgrading your ObsPy ###
+### Upgrading your ObsPy installation ###

-When a new version of ObsPy becomes available via Macports, you can use the following sequences to update your Macports based ObsPy installation:
+When a new version of ObsPy becomes available via MacPorts, you can use the following sequences to update your MacPorts-based ObsPy installation:

     sudo port selfupdate
     sudo port upgrade py27-obspy

-The old version is only deactivated, so you could switch back in case you find it useful.
-If you prefer to clean up your system, remove the old version by executing:
+The old version is not removed but only deactivated, so you could switch back if you find this useful.
+If you prefer to clean up your system and to remove the old version, executing:

     sudo port uninstall py27-obspy and inactive